GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Application/GetImageInfo.md

 Type: **table** \

-A table of the image's information.
+A two-column table of the image's information.

 ### Example {-}